ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 I used two tmux windows, one that kept track of the experiment and another with the `energy_py/agents/dqn.py` script open for editing in vim.
 The experiment window shows both the `info.log` and `debug.log`.

 ![]({{ "/assets/debug_dqn/tmux_setup.png"}})
+tmux window one setup
-**tmux setup with the left pane running the script and showing the info log, the top right pane showing the debug log using `tail -f debug.log` and a Tensorboard server running in the bottom right pane**
+- left pane running the script and showing the info log
+- the top right pane showing the debug log using `tail -f debug.log`
+- a Tensorboard server running in the bottom right pane

 ![]({{ "/assets/debug_dqn/vim_setup.png"}})
-**tmux setup with the left pane running the script and showing the info log, the top right pane showing the debug log using `tail -f debug.log` and a Tensorboard server running in the bottom right pane**
+tmux window two setup
+- vim with `agent/dqn.py` open

+Switching between tmux windows is as easy at `Ctrl b p'`.

 ## debugging code